vasuskimo/LAP/README.md

 # Unsupervised Classification using Localized Archetypal Pivots (LAP)
 ## What is LAP?
 LAP is a density-based unsupervised classification algorithm which is very different from clustering or archetypal analysis.
-LAP not only tries to find the localities of higher density, but also attempts to find a localized prototypal pivot, that is representative of the locality.
+LAP not only tries to find the localities of higher density, but also attempts to find a localized archetypal pivot, that is representative of the locality.

 ## Why LAP?
 To understand the context, let us review some popular unsupervised algorithms: K-Means, DBSCAN and archetypal analysis.